Evo Morales lands in Mexico after fleeing Bolivia | DW | 12.11.2019

 Former Bolivian President Evo Morales arrived in Mexico after being granted asylum there.
-Morales said he would always be watching events back home – and vowed to return "with more strength and energy."
+Stepping off the plane Morales credited the Mexican president with saving his life.

-Evo Morales landed on Tuesday morning in Mexico city, following the Mexican Foreign Ministry granting an asylum request from the former Bolivian president for humanitarian reasons.
+Evo Morales landed on Tuesday morning in Mexico city, following the Mexican Foreign Ministry granting an asylum request from the former Bolivian president on humanitarian grounds.

-Foreign Minister Marcelo Ebrard said Morales' "life and physical integrity" were at risk in Bolivia.

-The former president stepped off the plane wearing a light blue short-sleeved shirt and shook Ebrard's hand.
+The former president stepped off the plane smiling and waving, wearing a light blue short-sleeved shirt before shaking Foreign Minister Marcelo Ebrard's hand.

 "As long as I'm alive, we'll continue doing politics.
-As long as I'm alive, the fight will continue," said the former Bolivian president after arriving on Mexican soil.
+As long as I'm alive, the fight will continue," Morales said.

-Mexico sent an air force jet to pick up Morales, and Ebrard also tweeted his photograph during the flight.
+Morales also credited the Mexican President Andres Manuel Lopez Obrador saying "he saved my life."

 Mexico offered the former Bolivian president asylum after he stepped down following contested election results